DecisionsDev/odm-docker-kubernetes/contrib/vault-initcontainer/README.md

+# ⚠️ DEPRECATION NOTICE

+**This vault-initcontainer approach is deprecated and has been replaced by a more streamlined CSI-based solution.**

+Please refer to the [Secrets Store CSI Driver setup](../secrets-store/README.md) for the recommended method of integrating ODM with Vault and other secret stores.
+The new approach offers:
+- Simplified configuration with reduced setup complexity
+- Direct CSI volume mounting without custom init containers
+- Better alignment with Kubernetes best practices
+- Improved maintainability and support

+For new deployments, we strongly recommend using the [secrets-store](../secrets-store/README.md) implementation instead of this vault-initcontainer method.

+---

 # Introduction

 In the rapidly evolving world of Kubernetes (K8s), securing sensitive information remains a paramount concern.
 Traditional methods, like using K8s secrets, often fall short in providing the necessary security measures.